Firoz-Hasan/user-post-api/README.md

     CrudRepository : mainly provides CRUD functions.
     PagingAndSortingRepository : provides methods to do pagination and sorting records.
     JpaRepository : provides some JPA-related methods such as flushing the persistence context and deleting records in a batch.
+21) FetchType.Lazy : to avoid recursion, unless u call it, it will not fetch the details.
+22)

 Procedure to test APIs